akn0004/MediGenAi/PROJECT_SUMMARY.md

 **Built with ❤️ using Django, MySQL, HTML, CSS, and JavaScript**

-Enjoy your AI-Assisted Medical Report Generation System! 🏥🤖✨
+Enjoy your MediGenAI application! 🏥🤖✨